Trafalgar poll finds waning confidence in Dr. Fauci; a quarter say pandemic is over

-A quarter of Americans say the coronavirus pandemic is already over and confidence in Dr. Anthony Fauci, a prominent federal scientist, is declining among independents and other voters, according to a poll released Friday.
+A quarter of Americans say the coronavirus pandemic is already over and confidence in Dr. Anthony Fauci, a prominent federal scientist, is declining among independents and other voters, according to a right-leaning poll released Friday.

 The Convention of States Action and The Trafalgar Group found 42% of all voters say their confidence in Dr. Fauci has decreased while 22% say it increased.
 That includes nearly 42% of independents who having waning faith in the doctor versus 20% who say it increased.